 “Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.”

 Machine Learning is based on Mathematics.
-It’s not an optional, theoretical approach: it’s a fundamental pillar that cannot be discarded.
-If you are a computer engineer, working daily with UML, ORM, Design Patterns and many other software engineering tools/techniques, close your eyes and, for one second, forget almost everything.
-This doesn’t mean that all those concepts aren’t important.
+It’s not an optional, theoretical approach; it’s a fundamental pillar that cannot be discarded.
+If you are a computer engineer working daily with UML, ORM, Design Patterns, and many other software engineering tools/techniques, close your eyes and, for one second, forget almost everything.
+This doesn’t mean that all those concepts aren’t necessary.
 They are!
 But Machine Learning needs a different approach.
-One of the reasons why Python has become more and more popular in this field is its “prototyping speed”.
-In Machine Learning, a language that allows you to model an algorithm with a few lines of code (without classes, interfaces and all other OO infrastructures) is absolutely a must.
+One of the reasons why Python has become more and more popular in this field is its “prototyping speed.”
+In Machine Learning, a language that allows you to model an algorithm with a few lines of code (without classes, interfaces, and all other OO infrastructures) is a must.

-Calculus, Probability Theory and Linear Algebra are necessary mathematical skills for almost any algorithm.
-If you already have a good mathematical background, you can skip this section, otherwise, it’s a good idea to refresh some important concepts.
-Considering the number of theories, I discourage starting with big manuals: even if they can also be used when looking for particular concepts, at the beginning, it’s better focusing on a simple subset of topics.
-There are many good online resources (like Coursera, Khan Academy or Udacity, just to name a few) which adopt a pragmatic approach suitable to any background.
-However, my suggestion is to use a brief compendium, where the most important concepts are explained and to go on by searching and studying new elements whenever they are needed.
-This isn’t a very systematic approach, but the alternative has a dramatic drawback: the huge amount of concepts can discourage and disorient all the people without a solid academic background.
+Calculus, Probability Theory, and Linear Algebra are necessary mathematical skills for almost any algorithm.
+You can skip this section if you already have an excellent mathematical background.
+Otherwise, it’s a good idea to refresh some essential concepts.
+Considering the number of theories, I discourage starting with big manuals: even if they can also be used when looking for particular concepts, initially, it’s better to focus on a simple subset of topics.
+Many good online resources (like Coursera, Khan Academy, or Udacity, to name a few) adopt a pragmatic approach suitable for any background.
+However, I suggest using a brief compendium, where the most important concepts are explained, and searching and studying new elements whenever needed.
+This isn’t a systematic approach, but the alternative has a dramatic drawback: many concepts can discourage and disorient everyone without a solid academic background.